Preventing frostbite: How to cope with the extreme cold of Chicago's winters

 Most people, especially those who have been to a late-season Bears game, have experienced the discomfort of really cold fingers and toes.
-If the skin freezes, it hurts even more.
-But the real ache, a throbbing, stinging or burning pain, often comes when it thaws.
+When your skin actually freezes, it hurts even more.
+But the real ache — a throbbing, stinging or burning pain — often comes when tissue thaws.
 That’s when the body recognizes how much damage has been done.

-“Obviously,” he added, “wear warm clothes.
-If you are driving a long way, especially at night, make sure you have enough extra clothes to cover up effectively if you get stuck somewhere.
-And don’t get stuck.
-Put gas in the car.”
+- If you’re driving a long way, especially at night, make sure you have extra clothes and blankets to cover up effectively if you get stuck somewhere.
+Have enough gas in the car.